DIY Wainscoting – Part 3 – Installing The Molding

 You’ll need to cut your first piece of molding to the size you want first.
 Once it’s cut you’ll use that molding to set the stopper.

-Once the stopper is in place you’ll be able to cut all the other same sized moldings without having to measure again.
+And with the stopper in place you’ll be able to cut all the other same sized moldings without having to measure again.

 2- Use The Closed Blade To Keep Molding In Place